'Till death do us part."

-Maureen’s parents accompanied her to every day of the trial in 1982, but they are gone now.
-So too is Danny’s mother.
-And his sister Joanne, as well as brothers Thomas, Joseph, and Kenny.
+Maureen's parents accompanied her to every day of the trial in 1982, but they are gone now.
+So, too, is Danny's mother.
+And Joanne, as well as brothers Thomas, Joseph, and Kenny.
 Only Pat and Larry remain.
-All the others passed without a sense of closure, a chance to see justice served on their loved one’s killer.
+All the others passed without a sense of closure, a chance to see justice served on their loved one's killer.

 The federal judicial system has made a mockery of the verdict.
 Pennsylvania's death penalty is a fraud and a fiction.
 More than 200 inmates sit on death row, but even they know that only three individuals have had such sentences carried out since the U.S. Supreme Court reinstituted capital punishment in the 1970s - and each of them asked for it.
 Heck, not only can you live a long life after murdering a cop, but you also can deliver radio commentaries, write books, and be a college commencement speaker.